 Guidelines:

-• Rest and Ice: Start by resting your shoulder and applying ice to help reduce swelling.
+- Rest and Ice: Start by resting your shoulder and applying ice to help reduce swelling.

-• Functional Exercises: As your shoulder gets stronger, include exercises that mimic everyday activities or sports movements.
+- Functional Exercises: As your shoulder gets stronger, include exercises that mimic everyday activities or sports movements.

 Conclusion

 Building strong, stable shoulders is essential for good posture and overall performance.
 Strong shoulders reduce the risk of injuries, improve your ability to lift and reach, and help maintain proper alignment of your spine.
-By incorporating simple exercises and understanding shoulder anatomy, you can protect your shoulders and enhance your daily activities.
+By incorporating simple exercises for strong shoulders and understanding shoulder anatomy, you can protect your shoulders and enhance your daily activities.
 Focus on strength and flexibility to keep your shoulders healthy and functioning well throughout your life.